sendgrid/sendgrid-apex/README.md

 Now go ahead and develop.
 I recommend [this tutorial](https://github.com/scottmotte/apex-hello-world) or [this blog post](http://sendgrid.com/blog/hello-world-apex/) for learning some basics of developing with Apex.

+### Additional: Creating the unmanaged package.

+Search for "packages".

+Click "Create > Packages".

+Click "New" under Packages.

+Name the package "sendgrid-apex" and click save.

+On the list of packages screen, now click "sendgrid-apex".

+On the next screen under components, click "Add".

+On the next screeen choose "Apex Class" under Component Type.

+Check all the SendGrid related classes.

+Then click "Add to Package".

+Then on the package show page, click "Upload".

+On the next screen, enter "052114-sendgrid-apex" for the name (change the mm/dd/yy to the current).

+Set version number to 1.0.

+Set the description to: "This Apex Toolkit allows you to quickly and easily send emails through SendGrid using Salesforce Apex."

+Scroll down to the very bottom and click "Upload".

+Copy and paste the installation url and place in the README.
 ## Contributing

 1. Fork it